• Skip to primary navigation

 As you must have realized, setting the Animation Scale to OFF means that you won’t be able to see any Animations on your Android Phone.

-However, disabling Animations can certainly make a phone faster and this might be a better option on older Android Phones which may have become painfully slow.
+However, disabling Animations can certainly make a phone faster and this might be a better option on older Android phones, if they have become painfully slow.

 Sam Patwegar